pfwd/terminal-setup/README.md

 ```

 ### Reloading the bash profile
+This only applies if you didn't add the `reload` command when switching between clients
 Each time you switch between clients you must reload the bash profile to pick up any changes
 ```
 $ reload